 Why is my ESTA pending?

 You are planning to go to the USA and, therefore, have completed the ESTA online form.
 After checking the status of your authorization request, it turns out that your ESTA is pending.
-But then, what does that mean?
-Does a pending case ultimately lead to a refusal?
-Answer in this article.

 ESTA pending: possible causes

-For starters, rest assured, a pending ESTA does not necessarily mean that your application has been declined by the US authorities.
+First of all, rest assured that a pending ESTA does not necessarily mean that your application has been declined by the American authorities.
 This status simply indicates that no final decision has been made regarding your file.
 Be aware that in all cases, the final status of an ESTA is given within a maximum of 72 hours.
+The “pending” status can be assigned to an online request in three cases:

 • the foreign national’s file is chosen at random to be subjected to a more precise verification;